saantiaguilera/liquidity-sniper/README.md

 This bot requires you to run the GETH client + use ethers framework.
 All addresses and private keys contained have been changed for the sake of this public repo.

-Supports any EVM environment and UniSwapV2 forked dex seemlessly.
+Supports any EVM environment and UniSwapV2 forked AMM seemlessly.

 This is heavily based on https://github.com/Supercycled/cake_sniper, so major thanks to him.